-Why is Makar Sankranti celebrated?
 We all know that India is a religious country.
-The Indian calendar is full of a list of festivals because many festivals in India are celebrated with great enthusiasm.
-One of the famous Indian festivals as ‘ Makar Sankranti‘.
-We all celebrate Makar Sankranti with great pomp but do you know why Makar Sankranti is celebrated?
+Indian calendar is full of list of festivals as many festivals are celebrated with great enthusiasm in India.
+One of those famous Indian festivalsMakar Sankranti‘ are too.
+All of us celebrate Makar Sankranti with great pomp but do you know ‘Why Makar Sankranti is celebrated’?
 If not, then in today’s post we will tell you in detail the reason for celebrating Makar Sankranti.

-Along with different religions in India, their different beliefs are also present.
+In India, along with different religions, their different beliefs are also present.
 But people of all religions celebrate all festivals together and with great enthusiasm.
 This is the beauty of our country, which separates us from others.
-It has also been said that ‘ Unity in Diversity is the speciality of India ‘.
+It has also been said thatUnity in diversity, the specialty of India,

 What is Makar Sankranti – What is Makar Sankranti in Hindi